jozsefmorrissey/node-server/services/cabinet/README.md

 Parts3D display is not reflecting divider type on create (base:T is always full on creation)

 #### When I get around to it
-"Imperial (us)" does not add implicit multiplication stringMathEval hover help/error text
+-"Imperial (us)" does not add implicit multiplication stringMathEval -hover help/error text
-Clean and seperate Object.(getSet|get|set);
+-Clean and seperate Object.(getSet|get|set);
-figure out three-view hidden lines ensure if new property is added existing configs updated with default value
+-figure out three-view hidden lines
+-ensure if new property is added existing configs updated with default value
-StringMathEvaluator: Math.atan(3/4)* (180/Math.PI) works but Math.atan(3/4)*(180/Math.PI) does not
+-StringMathEvaluator: Math.atan(3/4)* (180/Math.PI) works but Math.atan(3/4)*(180/Math.PI) does not